HXDBK/VoxelTa/README.md

 **Hold Button Below to Scale Background**: Hold this button and drag to set background size.
 **Background Color**: Set the color of solid background.
 **Background Light**: Set the character's color to better blend the character with the background.
 **Name Color**: The character's name color in the dialogue interface.

 ### Use Text-to-Speech
 Currently, VoxelTa's text-to-speech only supports local API calls for [GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS).
 **Voice Module API**: Local API address for [GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS).
 **Reference Audio File Path**: File path for reference audio during generation.
 You can directly click the **folder** icon on the right to select.
 **Reference Audio Text**: Text reference for the reference audio.
+**Stream Mode Voice Conversion**: Generate and play simultaneously, faster generation speed.
+**Only Keep Quoted Content**: Generate voice only for content within quotation marks in the reply.
+**Remove Bracketed Content**: Don't generate content wrapped in brackets in the reply.
 **Show Reply Bubbles in Desktop Mode**: In desktop mode, if you only want to hear the voice, you can uncheck this option.

+## 🆕 Recent Updates
+- ## **v1.2.0** (2025-09-03 Update)
+    - New: Support for image portraits
+    - New: Support for TTS stream mode generation
+    - New: Support for DeepSeek stream mode calls
+    - Optimization: Some UI interaction optimizations
+    - Fix: Some bugs

 ---